chrisalley/markdown-garden/source/guides/emphasis/stress-emphasis.md

 ```

 The text "jump" is emphasised here.
 Whereas if an underscore is used, the word
-"jump" is not emphasised:
+"jump" is not emphasised; literal underscores are rendered instead:

 ```markdown
 The quick brown fox _jump_ed over the lazy dog.
 ```

 This is useful when using programming code and web addresses within Markdown
-documents as these often contain underscores within words.
+documents as these often contain underscores in the middle of words.

 By default, applications and websites usually display stress emphasis as
-italics.
+italicised text.